"First give the people what they want, then later, you

 Laws are moderate.
 Laws can be bent with money.
 Bribery is very common.
 Usually, this works to aid those who want to avoid punishment.
 Rarely is the system manipulated to put innocents in prison.
 Overall, the city is organized and peaceful.
 The city realizes that if its legal system were too harsh or unfair, it would be detrimental to business.

 A large "police" force is maintained.
 This force is well trained, well equipped and well paid.
 It is often used in other projects by the government.
 This force also serves as the military in times of war and routinely patrols trade routes.
 Additional troops are sometimes hired on an as-needed basis.
+Overall, the lands within the Alliance are relatively safe.

 Eye of the Storm